openlegend/core-rules/core/SRD.md

 **WL (Wealth Level)** indicates the Wealth Level associated with this particular mount or vehicle.
 Acquiring one requires a sufficient Wealth Level and follows all of the rules for Wealth established in Chapter 6 Weapons & Equipment.

-**TL (Tech Level)** indicates the minimum level of technology for a society in which this type of mount or vehicle can be found.

 **Speed** indicates the number of feet the mount or vehicle moves with a single move action.

 **Properties** are the descriptors that make each mount unique from others.
 These properties translate to specific game mechanics described below.